-Masks are mandatory in some indoor public settings and must be worn by anyone over the age of 12 who is able to do so unless exempt.
+From Wednesday 21 June, masks are mandatory inside certain public places for anyone over the age of 12 who are able to do so unless exempt.

 The law allows for several exemptions and anyone who is exempt is able to wear a clear face shield (visor) if they choose to.
 Under the law clear face shields are defined as "visors" and not deemed a "mask" and so should not be worn unless the wearer has a mask exemption.

-Anyone not using a mask without reasonable excuse and who is not exempt could be fined up to £1,000.
+Anyone not using a mask in a mandatory setting without reasonable excuse and who is not exempt could be fined up to £1,000.

 When you must use a mask

-All Islanders over the age of 12 who are able to do so must now wear a suitable mask when inside the following public places:
+From Wednesday 21 July all Islanders over the age of 12 who are able to do so (unless exempt) must wear a suitable mask when inside the following public places:

-- inside all shops and supermarkets including pharmacies, banks, post offices, petrol stations, inside covered indoor markets, auction houses and betting agents
+- shops and supermarkets including pharmacies, banks, post offices, petrol stations, inside covered indoor markets, auction houses and betting agents

-- when using public and private-hire transport, including in buses and taxis, inside the bus station and when inside the airport or harbour.
-Masks are strongly recommended when inside covered bus / taxi shelters
+- using public and private-hire transport, including in buses and taxis, inside the bus station and when inside the airport or harbour.
+Masks are also recommended when inside covered bus and taxi shelters

-- inside healthcare settings such as hospitals, GP surgeries, dental surgeries, other health clinics and allied health services
+- healthcare settings such as hospitals, GP surgeries, dental surgeries, other health clinics and allied health services

 - residential care homes

-- when using close-contact services such as hairdressers, beauty salons, nail bars, sports and massage therapies, piercing and tattoo parlours, cosmetics and beauty therapies, wellness therapies, and any similar settings which would normally involves close personal contact
+- using close-contact services such as hairdressers, beauty salons, nail bars, sports and massage therapies, piercing and tattoo parlours, cosmetics and beauty therapies, wellness therapies, and any similar settings which would normally involves close personal contact